-Amit Kriegel is a partner and is among Israel’s leading tax attorneys.
-Advocate Kriegel headed the Encouragement of Capital Investment Laws Department, played a crucial role in setting policy for industrial tax incentives, and took part in the formation and legislation of Amendment 68 to the Capital Investment Encouragement Laws.
-He has also served as Legal Advisor to the Large Enterprises Tax Assessing Office, the Gush Dan Income Tax Assessing Office.
-Since the establishment of the Firm, Advocate Kriegel has dealt with a variety of complex legal issues in the various areas of taxation (income tax, value-added tax, encouragement laws), in many cases in the framework of in-depth opinions that would influence the market’s conduct vis-à-vis the Tax Authority.
+Adv.
+Amit Kriegel is a partner in the firm and is among Israel’s leading tax attorneys.
+Adv.
+Kriegel formerly served as Head of the Capital Investment Encouragement Department at the Israel Tax Authority and as Legal Advisor to the Tax Assessor for Large Enterprises, to the Assessing Officer for the Central District and to the Real Estate Tax Office.
+Since the establishment of the firm, Adv.
+Kriegel has acted on a variety of complex legal issues, income tax, VAT and encouragement laws, in the framework of in-depth opinions that would influence the market’s conduct vis-à-vis the Israel Tax Authority.

 Areas of Specialization

 Income tax – taxation of corporations and individuals – We advise companies and individuals on all tax aspects, including transaction structuring for tax purposes on complex and unique transactions, in obtaining pre-rulings from the professional department, challenging and appealing assessments, and in providing legal opinions in various areas.
 Some of the opinions we have provided in the area of income tax have become guiding opinions, to such extent that the largest companies in the market, the large auditing firms and the auditors association used them to establish fundamental arguments pertaining to tax assessments.